 Year 7 Group Notices

 Our theme for the academic year is New Beginnings; this theme is represented by a butterfly.
 Each Year 7 pupil has completed their own set of goals for a ‘new beginning’ in secondary school; pupils will re-visit these through the academic year.
 Their goals will help to foster the 6 FCJ Values of Companionship, Hope, Dignity, Gentleness, Justice and Excellence.
 Each half term we will focus on one of the Vales, starting with Companionship.

-Our year group notice board on the ground floor of the Elmfield building is kept up-to-date with notices and other essential information, including the weekly form attendance winners, school nurse dates, details of club the school’s fortnightly mission and seasonal events.
+Our year group notice board on the ground floor of the Elmfield building is kept up-to-date with notices and other essential information, including the weekly form attendance winners, details of clubs, the school’s fortnightly mission and seasonal events.
 Each form has a notice board in their registration base too.

 Year 7 responsibilities

 Each form votes for their Form Captain, Vice Captain and Events Coordinator at the start of each term.
 Each role carries a lot of responsibility; for example, liaising with the Head of Year and Assistant Head of Year each morning to collect messages and relay them to their respective forms, organising the form charity fundraising events and attending the half-termly Student Voice meetings.

 Raising funds for good causes is very important; we are demonstrating the FCJ Values of Companionship and Dignity.
 Each form has a turn at fundraising.
 So far we have raised over £150 for the work of the FCJ Sisters in Argentina, thanks to 7S’ cake sale and donations of spare change.
 During Lent we raise money for the work of Nugent.
 At other times of the year, forms choose who they want to raise funds for.